SAMMISolutions/docs/doc_posts/_components/deck-app.md

   "eventType": "ButtonModified",
   "eventData": {
     "buttonId": "MyButton",
-    "modifications": { "text": "New Label", "image": "new.png", "color": 255 }
+    "modifications": {
+      "text": "LIVE",
+      "color": 255,
+      "font_color": 16777215,
+      "border_color": 0,
+      "border": 3,
+      "font_shadow": true,
+      "image": "live.png"
     }
   }
+}
 ```

+Only the fields that were actually overridden are present.
 An empty `modifications` object means all overrides have been cleared for that button.

 #### DeckStatusChanged